Kyriosity/read-write/README+/.net/README+/cs-drawbacks.md

 - rigid interfaces,
 - restrained _generics_ and their _constraints_.

-The following language artifacts are awkward leastwise for some.
+The following language artifacts are awkward, at least for some.

-## Base
+## Principal

 - Rudimentary `0` as the start index in collections<sup>⭕</sup>, which doesn't correlate with the count and shall better start from `1`.
 - Size setters (as for arrays and collections) must have been unsigned integers: <code><b>u</b>int Length { get; }</code>.
 This could eliminate a big share of bugs and run-time errors.
+- `void` could be a type.
+At least to make _Actions_ compatible with _Funcs_.

 ## Syntax